stevetodman/ekgquest/docs/spec.md

 ## Goals (what “good” looks like)
 - **Measurements you trust**: vendor-style intervals (PR/QRS/QT), axes, and QTc (Bazett/Fridericia/Framingham) computed from transparent fiducials.
 The fiducial logic is explainable (click-to-show windows, baselines, thresholds) and round-trips in the schema for auditability.
 - **Print-ready output**: true 12-lead print plus rhythm strip that matches clinical scaling (10 mm/mV, 25 mm/s) with consistent gain/time bases across leads and a correct calibration pulse.
 Export preserves the layout in PNG/PDF without reflow.
-- **Synthetic ECGs are “indistinguishable”**: in blinded reviews (expert or classifier), waveform quality and derived measurements cannot reliably separate synthetic from real signals.
-Acceptance is empirical: detection accuracy stays at chance and derived metric distributions stay within pre-set deltas per age/rhythm bucket.
+- **High-fidelity synthetic ECGs**: pediatric generator quality is judged by an indistinguishability harness—blinded experts/classifiers stay at chance when separating synth vs real, and derived metric distributions remain within pre-set deltas per age/rhythm bucket.

 ## Safety / Positioning (non‑negotiable)
 - All generated ECGs must be clearly tagged `targets.synthetic=true` and the UI must default to an on‑screen “SYNTHETIC” label.
+- No watermark overlays on viewer/print/export; keep outputs clean while surfacing synthetic/real status via UI labels and metadata.
 - Do not claim clinical equivalence; do not ship as “for diagnosis”.
 - Keep a hard separation between “viewer for real ECGs” and “generator” in UX copy and metadata, even if they share infrastructure.